Korean: Language, Literature, Culture (including courses in English)

 • CAS LK 116: First Year Korean for Heritage Speakers

-Designed for students who understand spoken Korean but need more practice in reading, writing, and speaking.
-Comprehensive coverage of Korean grammar, reading, writing, and speaking.
+Accelerated one-semester course covering first-year Korean for students who understand spoken Korean but need more practice with reading, writing, and speaking.
+Provides comprehensive coverage of Korean grammar, reading, writing, and speaking, and explores aspects of students’ Korean heritage.
 Effective Fall 2020, this course fulfills a single unit in the following BU Hub area: The Individual in Community.

 • The Individual in Community